-10. In the space below, summarize what you learned about these features from reading online.
-Describe your observations of each of your lunar features verbally.
-Discuss how your observations illustrate some aspect of what you learned about your features from reading and researching online.
-Your discussion of each feature should be about a paragraph in length.
+10. In the space below, describe your observations of each of your lunar features verbally.
+Mention how your observations illustrate some aspect of what you learned about your features from reading and researching online for Question 3.

 (Backup in Case of Cloudy Skies or for Online Labs: Lunar Observations with Lunar Reconnaissance Orbiter Spacecraft)